adeleke123/I4GCybersecurity/Cloud-Security/Module-01/Cloud-Deployment-Models/hybrid-cloud.md

 ## Hybrid Cloud

-`Hybrid cloud` is a cloud computing deployment model that combines elements of both public and private clouds.
+`Hybrid cloud` is a cloud computing deployment model that combines elements of both `public and private clouds`.
 It allows organizations to leverage the benefits of both environments, enabling seamless integration and data flow between them.
 In a hybrid cloud, data and applications can move between the private and public clouds, providing flexibility, scalability, and customization options.

 ### Here are the key aspects and characteristics of hybrid cloud: